blumaa/ohne-accidents.nvim/readme.md

 ---@field welcomeOnStartup? boolean Choose whether to display the welcome message on startup.
 ---@field multiLine? boolean Choose wether the message should be displayed in a single line or multiple lines.
 ---@field api? "echo" | "notify" Choose whether to use `echo` or `vim.notify` to display the message.
+---@field useLastCommit? boolean Use the date of the last commit as the indicator for the time of last changes.
 M.config = {
     welcomeOnStartup = true,
     multiLine = true,
     api = "echo",
+    useLastCommit = false,
 }
 ```